neilpmayhew/udacity-data-eng-nd-capstone/data-dictionary.md

   test, boolean, nullable
 # federation_meet
-  federation_meet_key, character, not nullable - primary key, an MD5 hash of key fields for a federation meet federation_code, character varying, not nullable meet_name, character varying, not nullable meet_event_type, character varying, not nullable meet_division, character varying, not nullable meet_state, character varying, not nullable meet_country, character varying, not nullable
+  federation_meet_key, character, not nullable - primary key, an MD5 hash of key fields for a federation meet federation_code, character varying, not nullable - code for the federation, joins to federation.federation_code meet_name, character varying, not nullable meet_event_type, character varying, not nullable.
+1-3 characters representing the lifts at the meet S = Squat, B = Bench Press, D = Deadlift meet_division, character varying, not nullable meet_state, character varying, not nullable meet_country, character varying, not nullable